 Elastic light scattering underpins diverse applications, from mass photometry~\cite{young2018} to fast particle tracking~\cite{taylor2019} and 3D imaging~\cite{kuppers2023}.
 A prominent technique is interferometric scattering microscopy (\iscat), which enhances contrast by interfering scattered light with a reference field from the partial reflection of wide-field incident illumination~\cite{taylor2019interferometric}.
 For 3D imaging, this geometry is particularly sensitive for axial localization~\cite{gholami2020point,dong2021}.
 Recent advances suggest that oblique illumination can improve interferometric imaging.
-A key example is rotating coherent scattering microscopy (\rocs) \cite{ruh2018superior,junger2022100,iqbal2025enhanced}, where the angle of incidence rotates around the optical axis. \rocs offers higher spatial resolution and contrast than on-axis schemes.
+A key example is rotating coherent scattering microscopy (\rocs) \cite{ruh2018superior,junger2022100,iqbal2025enhanced}, where the angle of incidence rotates around the optical axis. \rocs offers higher spatial resolution than on-axis schemes.

 In coherent imaging, measurement precision is limited by shot noise, i.e., quantum fluctuations in detected photons.
 While collecting more photons increases precision, this is constrained by sample dynamics, camera well depth, photodamage, or setup stability.
 It is therefore crucial to maximize the information extracted per photon.
 Two quantities capture this shot-noise-limited precision.
 The Fisher information (FI) quantifies how much information Poisson-distributed measurements carry about a parameter~\cite{van2004detection,backlund2018fundamental}, and is bounded above by the quantum Fisher information (QFI), which describes the information in the quantum state of the scattered light~\cite{bouchet2021maximum}.
-Their inverses define the Cramér–Rao bound (CRB) and quantum Cramér–Rao bound (QCRB), which set limits on localization precision based on the noisy measurements, or based on the quantum state itself, respectively.
+Their inverses define the Cramér--Rao bound (CRB) and quantum Cramér--Rao bound (QCRB), which set limits on localization precision based on the noisy measurements, or based on the quantum state itself, respectively.

 Previous work~\cite{dong2021} computed FI and QFI in conventional \iscat at normal incidence, revealing a drastic difference between axial and transverse localization.
-However, the off-axis case remains unexplored, as it requires modeling of non-paraxial field propagation and of scatterer–interface couplings.
+However, the off-axis case remains unexplored, as it requires modeling of non-paraxial field propagation and of scatterer-interface couplings.